Our latest Zinc Partners: Warrior Women Network and Liminal

 Roland: Yes, it’s an incredible group of people, and one of the reasons I came back to Zinc.
 I came to one of the Visiting Fellows events during Zinc’s mental health mission and met the most extraordinary bunch of people: leaders and experts from across academia, industry, healthcare, the creative industries, and more.
 So I’m very much looking forward to that this year.
 What else will I be doing?
 Over the summer I’ll be running a couple of events.
 The first is a Climate Tech Ecosystem Roundtable, an invite only discussion with influencers on how to build, scale, activate and mobilise the Climate-Tech Ecosystem.
 The ecosystem is quite fragmented at the moment, across government, activism, charities, corporations, startups and investors, so we’ll be thinking about how that can change, which feeds into what Zinc is trying to achieve more broadly.
 I’m excited to get going, and to see what the next Venture Builder brings.

-To find out more about the Zinc Venture Builder, visit our Venture Builder page.
+To find out more about the Zinc Venture Builder, visit our Build a business page.
 You can find out more about the Warrior Women Podcast with Zinc and join our launch party here.
-If you’d like to apply you can sign up to a meet and greet, or click here to apply.
+V

 Join the Zinc community